JohnBolger/fantasy-football-app/README.md

 - **Feature Requests**: Suggest new features or improvements
 - **Code Contributions**: Submit pull requests for enhancements
 - **Documentation**: Help improve this README or add code comments
+- **Chemistry Rules**: Help refine the connection patterns and bonus systems

 ## 📄 License